annaberezko/event_management/README.md

 When the user create the event, if the event's name isn't in the database, system add it automatically.
 All event names are stored in the lower register to prevent data duplication.

+### Admin Panel

+Add Django admin panel with models Event and EventType.
+For the Event model, add filtering by event_type name and timestamp datetime range.

 ### API Test Cases

 Create event post request covered by Test Cases